-Obviously the “Department of Magical Games and Sports” is a fictional organization from the “Harry Potter” books and movies, but the rest of the sign appears to be quite serious in tone, making it very clear what kinds of twists and turns the ride will be putting riders through.
+Obviously, the “Department of Magical Games and Sports” is a fictional organization from the “Harry Potter” books and movies.
+Still, the rest of the sign appears to be quite serious in tone, making it very clear what kinds of twists and turns the ride will be putting riders through.

 It’s been long-rumored that the Harry Potter and the Forbidden Journey ride is based on KUKA Robotics’ “robocoaster” ride system, with ride vehicles vaguely resembling something like those pictured in this rendering:

-Universal Orlando has said that riders on Harry Potter and the Forbidden Journey will be whisked around familiar scenes via an “enchanted bench” while Harry and friends fly nearby on broomsticks.
+Universal Orlando has said that riders on Harry Potter and the Forbidden Journey will be whisked around familiar scenes via an “enchanted bench.”
+At the same time, Harry and his friends fly nearby on broomsticks.
 But what is not known is just how intense the ride will be.
 The height requirement for the ride is set at 48″, which suggests an exciting experience, but not overly scary.
-In comparison, the Wizarding World’s Dragon Challenge roller coaster (formerly Dueling Dragons) has a height requirement of 54″, so it’s clear that Forbidden Journey will not be as intense as the inversion-packed coaster.
+In comparison, the Wizarding World’s Dragon Challenge roller coaster (formerly Dueling Dragons) has a height requirement of 54″, so Forbidden Journey will not be as intense as the inversion-packed coaster.